voi-api/voi-api.github.io/customer-support.md

 Voi will need the following information:
 * A point of contact for our customer support to contact your customer support.
 * A point of contact for requesting refunds.
-* A point of contact where we can refer users to you
+* A point of contact where we can refer users to you.

 We will provide you with the users' e-mail when contacting your customer support.